-- 1- MVPS, The Mount Vema Prosecution Service is the Kingdom of Mount Vema's, independent public prosecutions services, which acts in the name of the Crown of Mount Vema. - 2- Once a defendant has been charged by the police, the case file must be handed over to the MVPS to review. - 3- The MVPS may decide to discontinue a case if there is insufficient evidence or if it is not in the public interest to prosecute. - 4- The Code for Prosecutors are set out by some common public interest factors considered, such as: - a)- A weapon was used;
+- 1 The VPS, (Veman Prosecution Service) is the Kingdom of Mount Vema's, independent public prosecutions services, which also acts in the name of the Mount Vema Crown. - 2 Once a defendant has been charged by the police, the case file must be handed over to the VPS to review. - 3 The VPS may decide to discontinue a case if there is insufficient evidence or if it is not in the public interest to prosecute. - 4- The Code for Prosecutors are set out by some common public interest factors considered, such as: - a) A weapon was used; - b)- The defendant was in position of authority or trust; - c) The offence was premeditated; - d)- The offence was carried out by a group; - e)- The defendant has relevant previous conviction. - 5 Factors against prosecution include:

-- b)- The defendant was in position of authority or trust; - c)- The offence was premeditated; - d)- The offence was carried out by a group; - e)- The defendant has relevant previous conviction. - 5- Factors against prosecution include: - a)- The offence was committed as a result of a genuine mistake; - b)- The loss or harm is minor and arose from a single incident; - c)- The defendant is elderly or suffering from significant mental or physical. - 6- In the Royal Tribunal the MVPS, is represented by a Prosecutor. - 7- In the Royal Court the MVPS, is represented by a Prosecutor.
+- a)-The offence was committed as a result of a genuine mistake; - b)- The loss or harm is minor and arose from a single incident; - c)- The defendant is elderly or suffering from significant mental or physical. - 6- In the Mount Vema Royal Tribunal the VPS, is represented by a Prosecutor. - 7- In the Mount Vema Royal Court the VPS, is represented by a Prosecutor.